Founding partners

 “With our current capabilities to amass vast amounts of data and consolidate it effectively, there lies tremendous potential.
 If this data is made accessible and shared widely, not just by those who collected it, it could have a profound impact on scientific understanding.”

-Following the expedition, a taxonomic workshop will be hosted by Ocean Census and UiT in October 2024 at their university labs in Tromsø.
-This workshop aims to expedite species discovery and taxonomic work using the specimens collected.
+Following the expedition, a species discovery workshop was be hosted by Ocean Census and UiT in October 2024 at their university labs in Tromsø.
+This workshop aimed to expedite species discovery and taxonomic work using the specimens collected.
 The resulting curated collection will be housed at the Arctic University Museum of Tromsø, serving as a valuable resource for future research endeavors and contributing to the global understanding of marine biodiversity in the region.

 Latest news